frolovilya/stm32-wave-generator/README.md

 ### Sending Commands via Serial Port

-When using USART2 with Nucleo board or any UART to USB adapter, then it's possible to send commands via serial port.
+When using Nucleo board or any UART to USB adapter it's possible to send commands via a serial port.

 ```sh
 # Install picocom serial port terminal